crissyg/portfolio-CGordon/experience.md

           <li>Led cross-functional teams using Agile methodologies to deliver 2 new major software internal features on schedule, collaborating with hardware and electric engineering teams and utilizing Keysight measurement equipment for RF performance validation and P25 compliance testing.</li>
           <li>Designed and deployed monitoring dashboards and automated test integration suites that increased code coverage by 40% and reduced post-deployment critical bugs by 85%, ensuring 99.9% uptime for emergency response communications.</li>
           <li>Successfully maintained and enhanced embedded firmware tests for legacy portable radios (LMRs) and mobile systems, ensuring compliance with P25 digital radio standards for mission-critical emergency communications infrastructure.</li>
-          <li>Developed comprehensive automation frameworks using for Anddroid OS devices that reduced manual testing cycles by 60% and deployment time by 75%, enabling faster release cycles for legacy portable radio and mobile platform software updates.</li>
+          <li>Developed comprehensive automation frameworks using for Android OS devices that reduced manual testing cycles by 60% and deployment time by 75%, enabling faster release cycles for legacy portable radio and mobile platform software updates.</li>
           <li>Android OS integration projects for next-generation LMR devices, implementing system-level applications that enhanced user experience and operational functionality for mission-critical public safety communications used by 13,000+ LMR networks worldwide</li>
         </ul>